survivejs/react-book/manuscript/08_building_kanban.md

 Beyond the features discussed Webpack allows you to [lazy load](https://webpack.github.io/docs/code-splitting.html) content through `require.ensure`.
 This is handy if you happen to have a specific dependency on some view and want to load it when you need it.

 Our Kanban application is now ready to be served.
 We went from a chunky build to a slim one.
 Even better the production version can benefit from caching and it is able to invalidate it.
-When it comes to Webpack this is just a small part of what you can do with it.
-I discuss more approaches at **Deploying applications** chapter.
+You can also understand how isomorphic rendering works on a basic level.